ChaosMarc/PlugY/PlugYInstaller/PlugY_The_Survival_Kit_-_Readme.txt

 Modders can contact me, if they want help or more details about this system.

-WARNING : Don't forget, if it's misused, players will use old version of PlugY, and I will have no other choice than to disable it.
+WARNING: Don't forget, if it's misused, players will use old version of PlugY, and I will have no other choice than to disable it.